apache/pulsar/site/docs/latest/deployment/instance.md

 * The name of the cluster
 * The local ZooKeeper connection string for the cluster
-* The global ZooKeeper connection string for the entire instance
+* The {% popover configuration store %} connection string for the entire instance
 * The web service URL for the cluster
 * A broker service URL enabling interaction with the {% popover brokers %} in the cluster

-{% include admonition.html type="info" title="Global cluster" content='
-In each Pulsar instance, there is a `global` cluster that you can administer just like other clusters.
-The `global` cluster enables you to do things like create global topics.
-' %}

 If you're using [TLS](../../admin/Authz#tls-client-auth), you'll also need to specify a TLS web service URL for the cluster as well as a TLS broker service URL for the brokers in the cluster.